ciceklab/targeted_brain_tumor_margin_assessment/README.md

  - Move your dataset folder to **/predict_with_your_data/data** folder.
  - If your data is aligned to lactate and normalized to acetate then please keep **shift_** and **normalization_** variables untouched.
 Else, if the alignment and normalization of your data is different than that, please change **shift_** and **normalization_** variables accordingly.
 We recommend -1515 and 1.6 respectively, if your data is aligned to water.
  - You can run **/predict_with_your_data/predict.py**, and see the predictions printed out to your console.
+ - The script will predict whether the samples in your dataset are of control, benign glioma or aggressive glioma tissue.
+You will see the predictions with their corresponding probability.

 There are 3 main trainings you may do in this repository.
 These are **automated metabolite quantification**, **pathologic classification** and **sample visualization**.